dvphnc/travia-next/README.md

 <br/>

 Reading time on every card.
 Fallback images so broken links never break the layout.
 A back-to-top button that only appears when you've scrolled far enough to need it.
-Open Graph tags so shared links look right on every platform.
+Open Graph tags so shared links look right everywhere.
 A mobile menu that works properly.
-All of it written from scratch without a UI library.
+All of it written from scratch.

 </details>